 Note: Every marriage is at least somewhat unique.
 The advice I’m going to give here is in general terms you’ll need to put in the context of your own marriage.
-If you want to take a moment and tell me what you’re going through I can help in more specifics.
+Take a minute to take the marriage assessment quiz and we can look at how to get things back on track.

 First of all – the sooner you start making steps to change his mind the easier this will be.

 I’ve already covered dealing with divorce once it’s reached that stage and there’s still a way back when it has happened but it’s a lot more likely if we can stop it before it gets that far.

 Just hoping for the best isn’t going to do the trick.
 Something has clearly gone wrong to reach the stage you’re currently in so we’re going to need to do something.
 We also need to do this without pressuring them too much – and that’s a balancing act.

 It is easy to be hurt and heartbroken when your husband wants a divorce, but trying to make him feel guilty or constantly harping on him will absolutely not help.
 It probably wasn’t easy for your husband to come to you and say he’s not happy and wants a divorce, so try to keep that in mind.
 You want to understand why he feels this way and what led to this feeling of a relationship that can’t be saved.